 CNC Fixture Part/s Hold Down White Paper

 One of the challenges while operating a CNC machining center/router is the fixturing of the parts.
-The methods of fixturing often determine the final result of the part quality and the machines performance relative to the fixturing.
-Several methods of hold down fixture systems are available dependent on the industry.
+The various methods of fixturing can often determine the result of the part quality and the machines performance.
+Several methods of part hold down fixture systems are available dependent on the industry.

-![]() The most common method in the WOOD,PLASTIC, COMPOSITE industries is the use of Vacuum/Blower fixture hold down.
-Vacuum table defined by Wiki:
+The most common method in the WOOD,PLASTIC, COMPOSITE industries is the use of Vacuum/Blower fixture hold down.
+A vacuum table defined by Wiki:

 |